danielbossier/CS10B/Assignment_Notes.md

 1. Focus on FIRST error message, ignoring the rest.
 2. Look at reported line of first error message.
 If error found, fix.
 Else, look at previous few lines.
 3. Compile, repeat.

+Floating-point division by zero
+Dividing a nonzero floating-point number by zero is undefined in regular arithmetic.
+Many programming languages produce an error when performing floating-point division by 0, but C++ does not.
+C++ handles this operation by producing infinity or -infinity, depending on the signs of the operands.
+Printing a floating-point variable that holds infinity or -infinity outputs inf or -inf.